TM Goodwin PSGHA

 Jan.
 28 and 31; Feb.
 4, 7, 11 and 14.

 Permit, Stamp and License Requirements – Hunting license, management area permit and migratory bird permit.

 Legal to Take – Snipe.

-Regulations Unique to Falconry Season –Hunting hours during the designated falconry season for snipe are from 9am to 4pm.
+Regulations Unique to Falconry Season –Hunting hours during the designated falconry season are from 9am to 4pm.

 Allowed year round.

 Regulations Unique to Fishing –

 - When bank fishing on Goodwin Lake, only hook and line or rod and reel is allowed.

 - Fishing by boat on Goodwin Lake is allowed by on Mondays and Thursdays (except state holidays) and only from 9 a.m. to 4 p.m.

 - No person shall take in any 1 day from Goodwin Lake more than 20 panfish, in the aggregate.